hapostgres/pg_auto_failover/docs/ref/reference.rst

 Sample configuration file
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The pg_autoctl configuraiton file for an instance serving the data directory at ``/data/pgsql`` is found at ``~/.config/pg_autoctl/data/pgsql/pg_autoctl.cfg``, written in the INI format.
+The pg_autoctl configuration file for an instance serving the data directory at ``/data/pgsql`` is found at ``~/.config/pg_autoctl/data/pgsql/pg_autoctl.cfg``, written in the INI format.